Machine Learning in Orbit Estimation: a Survey: Orbit Prediction

 A second approach is to remove the physics-based propagator altogether.
-In \cite{Muldoon2009}, it was proposed a data-driven model that was able to approximate the SGP4 algorithm using a polynomial fit.
-A different method was introduced in \cite{Hartikainen2012} using Latent Force Models (LFMs) to combine the physical models principles with non-parametric data-driven components.
-By assuming Gaussian process (GP) priors on unknown forces, this method allows to determine future orbit positions and corresponding uncertainty.
-This work was by extended Rautalin et al. \cite{Rautalin2018} who obtained positive results for a set of satellite constellations in Medium Earth Orbit (MEO) and Geo-Synchronous Orbit (GEO).
+In~\citet{Muldoon2009}, a data-driven model was proposed to approximate the SGP4 algorithm using a polynomial fit.
+A different method was introduced in~\citet{Hartikainen2012} using Latent Force Models (LFMs) to combine the physical models' principles with non-parametric data-driven components.
+This method allows determining future orbit positions and corresponding uncertainty by assuming Gaussian process (GP) priors on unknown forces.
+This work was by extended Rautalin et al.~\cite{Rautalin2018}, who obtained favorable results for a set of satellite constellations in Medium Earth Orbit (MEO) and Geo-Synchronous Orbit (GEO).

-Peng and Bai \cite{Peng2018a} have an extensive number of publications on this field.
-In their first paper within the error correction framework, a Support Vector Machine (SVM) is used to learn the structural part of the historical error and to improve the SGP4-based prediction.
-In a simulated catalogue, they have shown that the error correcting model can be deployed to improve RSO's orbit prediction.
-This duo of researchers also examined the capabilities of three ML models, specifically, Artificial Neural Networks (ANN), Gaussian Processes (GP) and Support Vector Machines (SVM) in \cite{Peng2019,Peng2018a,Peng2019a}, coming to the conclusion that the ANN had the best results, despite being more prone to overfitting.
-In \cite{Peng2020} the authors evaluated the SVM model on a real dataset and more recently proposed a data fusion approach to combine uncertainty information from the EKF OD process with the one obtained from the GP model \cite{Peng2021}.
+Peng and Bai~\cite{Peng2018a} have extensive publications in this field.
+In their first paper, a Support Vector Machine (SVM) is used to learn the historical error and improve the SGP4-based prediction within the error correction framework.
+In a simulated catalogue, they have shown that the error-correcting model can be deployed to improve RSO's Orbit Prediction.
+This duo of researchers also examined the capabilities of three ML models, specifically, Artificial Neural Networks (ANN), Gaussian Processes (GP), and Support Vector Machines (SVM) in~\cite{Peng2019,Peng2018a,Peng2019a}, coming to the conclusion that the ANN had the best results, despite being more prone to overfitting.
+In~\citet{Peng2020}, the authors evaluated the SVM model on a real dataset and more recently proposed a data fusion approach to combine uncertainty information from the EKF OD process with the one obtained from the GP model~\cite{Peng2021}.